eneroh/kql/README.md

 | where UserPrincipalName =~ "John.Smith@domain.com" and ResultType == "0" //and IPAddress != "<IP>"
 | summarize by TimeGenerated, UserPrincipalName, AppDisplayName, IPAddress, tostring(DeviceDetail)
 ```
+Check SigninLogs for specific user, result type and/or not specific ip address
 ```kql
 OfficeActivity
 | where Operation == "New-InboxRule and UserId contains "<User's last name>"